How California mussel Inspired Underwater Surgical Adhesives

 Mussels anchor themselves to rocks in crashing surf using thread-like byssal fibers tipped with adhesive plaques.
 The adhesive proteins (mfps — mussel foot proteins) bond to almost any wet surface, including rock, glass, and Teflon, despite the surf constantly trying to wash them away.

-In the language of biomimicry, this falls under the Attach › Attach permanently category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Attach › Attach permanently category.

 The Design Principle